Yale-EEB723/syllabus/README.md

 ### Making associations between genomes and phenotypes with comparative methods

 ### Phylogenetic comparative methods

 ### General computational skills and methods

 ## Links and other general resources

+MarkDown guide - https://guides.github.com/features/mastering-markdown/ .
+Useful for writing text that will be pushed to GitHub, among many other things.